mosra/magnum-bindings/doc/python/magnum.shaders.rst

     :data COLOR4: Four-component vertex color

 .. py:property:: magnum.shaders.Flat2D.alpha_mask
-    :raise AttributeError: If the shader was not created with `Flags.ALPHA_MASK`
+    :raise AttributeError: If the shader was not created with :ref:`Flags.ALPHA_MASK`
 .. py:property:: magnum.shaders.Flat3D.alpha_mask
-    :raise AttributeError: If the shader was not created with `Flags.ALPHA_MASK`
+    :raise AttributeError: If the shader was not created with :ref:`Flags.ALPHA_MASK`

 .. py:function:: magnum.shaders.Flat2D.bind_texture
-    :raise AttributeError: If the shader was not created with `Flags.TEXTURED`
+    :raise AttributeError: If the shader was not created with :ref:`Flags.TEXTURED`
 .. py:function:: magnum.shaders.Flat3D.bind_texture
-    :raise AttributeError: If the shader was not created with `Flags.TEXTURED`
+    :raise AttributeError: If the shader was not created with :ref:`Flags.TEXTURED`

 .. py:class:: magnum.shaders.VertexColor2D
     :data POSITION: Vertex position